eswnl/Plugins_for_GK-2A/README.md

 In GIMP, open all the IR images as layers.
 Filter to just show jpeg files in the folder (it will be easier to select all the IR jpg)

 ![ShowOnlyJPEGS](SelectOnlyjpeg.png)

+By selecting the "Apply IR enhancement to layers for animation", the plugin will apply all the IR enhancement png transparencies on all the opened layers.
+The plugin will automatically search the current folder for the png transparencies.